OpenFPGA-ICE/Digilent_Arty_A7-35_HDL/README.md

 This repository contains small projects for the Digilent Arty A7 development board.
 The HDL source files target the Xilinx XC7A35TICSG324-1L FPGA.
-The projects exist in three different versions.
-There are the Verilog and VHDL versions.
-These are same projects but use different HDL for the source files.
-These projects can be downloaded and loaded in Vivado by means of the .xpr files found in the corresponding directories.

-Then, there is the Migen source files which are written in Python v3.
-These can only be compiled if a Migen/LiteX environment has been set up.
+The projects exist in three different versions: Verilog, VHDL and Migen.
+Verilog and VHDL sources are written in Hardware Description Language while the Migen sources are written in Python v3.
+These can only be compiled using a Migen/LiteX environment.

 For more information on Migen and LiteX, check out: https://m-labs.hk/migen/manual/